caramdache/xlsx2html/README.md

 There is a little bit of a conendrum:

-- openpyxl does not support rich text, so we use RubyXL instead; however
+- openpyxl does not support rich text, so we use RubyXL; however
-- rubyxl does not support images, so we use openpyxl in addition
+- rubyxl does not support images, so we also need to use openpyxl

+Fortunately, `pycall` comes to the rescue and allows us to use Python code inside Ruby.

 ```
 #!/usr/bin/env ruby